 At lunchtime we continually review ways in which children move around the school in the safest fashion.
-Midday supervisors meet regularly with the Head of School who is responsible with the senior midday supervisor for monitoring behaviour at lunchtime.
+Midday supervisors meet regularly with the Head of school and/or Deputy Head of School who are responsible with the senior midday supervisor for monitoring behaviour at lunchtime.
 At Whitehorse Manor Infants we know that when children are purposefully occupied, incidents involving unacceptable behaviour are less likely to occur.
 Therefore games and playground activities are organised by midday supervisors.